colyseus/docs/docs/state/schema.md

 When using arrays, it's important to use the `ArraySchema` type.
 Do not use plain arrays.

-`ArraySchema` is recommended for defining your maps, or any collection in your game.
+`ArraySchema` is recommended for describing the world map, or any collection in your game.

 ```typescript fct_label="TypeScript"
 import { Schema, ArraySchema, type } from "@colyseus/schema";